MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsEventsPolicy.md

 ## SYNOPSIS
 This cmdlet allows you to configure options for customizing Teams events experiences.
 Note that this policy is currently still in preview.

+**_NOTE:_** Currently, configuring Teams events policies for webinars and town hall are seperate entities and there is not a way to add a unified policy to configure both together.

 ## SYNTAX

 ```